john-itcsolutions/cheirrs/README.md

 `cd ....path/to/shared/cheirrs`

-Now perform each of the following 2 steps for each vm , paying particular attention to the .env, .env.test and __init__.py files,  where the database host address will need to be edited for each target-pod ie worker node, and similarly for the elastos pod addresses (== worker/0 addresses) on each node in .env & .env.test:
+Now perform each of the following 2 steps for each vm, and within that, for each worker, paying particular attention to the .env, .env.test and __init__.py files,  where the database host address will need to be edited for each target-pod ie worker node, and similarly for the elastos pod addresses (== worker/0-OR-1 addresses) on each node in .env & .env.test:

      1: